xuyinuox-ui/YuE2-Studio/README.md

 - refine prompts and ABC,
 - then move to higher-quality generation.

-This can significantly reduce iteration time.

 ---

-# Download and Repair System
+# Download and Repair

-YuE2 Studio includes a dedicated installer rather than relying on a manually prepared development environment.

-## Mirror selection

-The installer can probe available package and model sources and select usable download paths based on availability and measured performance.

-External mirrors are independent services.

-Their availability and performance cannot be guaranteed.

-When a mirror is unavailable, YuE2 Studio may use another available source or fall back to the corresponding upstream source.

----

-## Resumable downloads
+## Resumable Downloads

-Large model downloads are divided into resumable segments.
+Large model downloads can be resumed after interruption.

-Interrupted temporary data is retained when useful.

-A partially downloaded shard is not treated as a complete model.
+Partial temporary data is not treated as a completed model.

----

-## Model verification
+## Model Verification

-YuE2 Studio verifies important model components individually.
+Important model components are checked individually.

-For example, YuE2-3B and YuE2-Vae are checked separately.
+YuE2-3B and YuE2-Vae are verified separately.

 Installation is not considered complete merely because a model directory exists.

-The installer checks the expected final files and validates expected file sizes where applicable.

-This prevents incomplete or interrupted downloads from being mistaken for usable models.

----

-## Partial repair
+## Partial Repair

-If the main YuE2 model is complete but the VAE is missing, YuE2 Studio can repair the missing VAE without downloading the complete main model again.
+If the main model is complete but another required component is missing, YuE2 Studio can download or repair the missing component without downloading everything again where supported.

-The same principle is used where possible for other runtime components.

----

-## Local model resolution
+## Local Model Resolution

-Installed models are passed to the inference engine using local paths.
+Installed models are passed to the inference engine through local paths.

-The generation workflow is therefore not dependent on resolving the model revision online every time a generation starts.
+Normal local generation therefore does not depend on resolving model revisions online for every generation.

 ---